+for your BENEFIT

+APRIL 2013

-APRIL 2013 PUBLIC EDUCATION EMPLOYEE RETIREMENT SYSTEM OF MISSOURI A Look at what's inside Americans Understand the Value of Pensions Such as PSRS/PEERS
+PUBLIC SCHOOL RETIREMENT SYSTEM OF MISSOURI

+A Look at what's inside

+Americans Understand the Value of Pensions

+Such as PSRS/PEERS

 Legislative Update

-Board Holds Interest Rate Paid on Member Accounts
+Board Holds Interest

+Rate Paid on Member

+Accounts

 Investment Update

-Reminders to Those Planning a July Retirement
+Reminders to Those

+Planning a July

+Retirement

 Attend a Pre-Retirement Seminar

 Keeping Your Confidential Information Safe

 Board Re-Elects Zalis Chair; Elects Hoffman Vice-Chair

 Web Counseling

 How to Stay Connected Americans Understand the Value of Pensions Such as PSRS/PEERS recent study1 conducted by the National Institute on Retirement Security (NIRS) shows that Americans understand and value defined benefit (DB) pension plans and how they promote retirement security with a regular income stream that lasts through retirement.
 According to a survey conducted by NIRS, the overall favorability of pensions is quite high, at 83%.
 Nearly three quarters of Americans (73%) support pensions for public employees, because they understand that those employees contribute from every paycheck to their pension.
+In addition, 72% say teachers deserve pensions to compensate for low pay.
 Highly Favorable Views of Pensions How would you describe your overall view of a defined benefit pension?

 Following the Great Depression and World War II, the combination of the federal Social Security program, defined benefit (DB) pension plans like PSRS/PEERS, and private savings enabled Americans to be self-sufficient in their retirement years after a lifetime of work.
 In the last couple of decades, this framework for retirement security has deteriorated.
 Pensions for private sector workers continue to disappear due to the regulatory environment, Social Security benefits have been cut, and Americans just aren't saving enough in their individual accounts.
 Eighty-five percent of Americans experience anxiety about their ability to achieve financial security in retirement.
 Unstable global investment markets and economic woes have caused many public defined benefit plans to experience financial problems of their own.
 This has created a strain on the assets of systems unable to achieve expected investment returns.
 Those fortunate enough to participate in PSRS/PEERS can breathe a little easier than many.
 PSRS/PEERS remains financially strong and well-funded.
-Source: National Institute on Retirement Security 1 Source: National Institute on Retirement Security, Pensions and Retirement Security 2013, A Roadmap for Policy Makers, Diane Oakley and Kelly Kenneally, February 2013.
-The term "defined benefit" is derived from the fact that lifetime monthly retirement benefits provided by these plans are calculated using a pre-determined formula and based in part on the member's compensation and service at retirement.
+Source: National Institute on Retirement Security CONTINUED ON PAGE TWO 1 Source: National Institute on Retirement Security, Pensions and Retirement Security 2013, A Roadmap for Policy Makers, Diane Oakley and Kelly Kenneally, February 2013.
+ACTIVE MEMBERS APRIL 2013 1 ^{}The term "defined benefit" is derived from the fact that lifetime monthly retirement benefits provided by these plans are calculated using a pre-determined formula and based in part on the member's compensation and service at retirement.
 Benefits are not based on the amount a member contributes to the plan.
-ACTIVE MEMBERS CONTINUED ON PAGE TWO
+DS RS for your BENEFIT AMERICANS UNDERSTAND THE VALUE OF PENSIONS, CONTINUED FROM PAGE ONE